 You can also put the video into a lot of different groups, as we can call on the viewing data from all those videos later when you put together your ad campaign.

 We can see you thinking, “But most groups only let me post as a person, not a business!”

-This is not a 100% accurate though, as people also might have viewed that video directly on your business page from other sources, such as the followers of your page, or other places that you shared that video.
+This is not 100% accurate, though, as people also might have viewed that video directly on your business page from other sources, such as the followers of your page or other places where you shared that video.

 You want to keep your audience data as pure as possible, to have a dataset to target that is as pure as possible.

 In some situations, you might not want to also share on behalf of your personal profile, so that is something to keep in mind as well.

 Step 3: Build a campaign to target your Facebook Group Custom Audience

 The last part is where the magic happens.
 When you create a new ad campaign on the Facebook Ads Platform, choose whatever objective you want to reach with the custom audience.
 BUT when you start to build your Ad Set, create a new Custom Audience.

 Build that Custom Audience based on video views from all those videos you posted in the different Facebook groups.
 Or if you’re doing just one group at a time, then use just the views on the one individual video views.

 Next up, when you’ve selected the video whose wish you want to target, you’ll have the option to target different levels of engagement with your video.
 You can target people who viewed your video for the 15-second ThruPlay measurement or for two or even ten seconds.